 🎪 April 2020: Brand Destruction For Dummies, 2nd Edition

-And the show goes on: as of late April this year, O'Reilly customers' online ebook libraries have not been removed, and the prior note's deletions warning was silently pulled.
-In fact, ebook library pages were redesigned, so this probably counts as a happy ending for ethics.
+And the circus marches on: as of late April this year, O'Reilly customers' online ebook libraries have not been removed, and the prior note's deletions warning was silently pulled.
+In fact, ebook library pages were redesigned, so this may count as a minor victory of sorts.
 Regrettably, though, this publisher also terminated its conferences business after a quarter century, a run which included OSCONs held since 1999 and earlier precursors.
 Though spun as a response to temporary events, this clearly is a permanent end of an era.

 So, to recap—although my books are still being printed and sell as well as ever, during this log's tenure their publisher dropped direct sales of books; shifted focus to online products pitched to management; and has now discontinued its long-running conferences.
 This leaves online-learning subscriptions as the main thrust of a company that sells customer access and personal information.